'Murdered' Ukraine politician faced hostile mob, video shows

 Ukraine's SBU state security service issued a statement accusing a rogue SBU officer and an officer in Russia's GRU military intelligence of involvement in Rybak's murder.

-Without elaborating the source of its information, the SBU said GRU Lieutenant-Colonel Igor Bezler ordered pro-Russian militia in Horlivka to "neutralize" the town Councilor.
+Without elaborating the source of its information, the SBU said GRU Lieutenant-Colonel Igor Bezler ordered pro-Russian militia in Horlivka to "neutralise" the town councillor.

 It said Igor Strelkov, whom it has previously accused of being a GRU agent formerly working inside the SBU, had ordered Rybak taken to the headquarters of the separatists in Slaviansk.